 Financial sanctions may have forced Iran into nuclear talks.
 They’re also unfair and undemocratic, European courts say.

-- By Colum LynchColum Lynch is Foreign Policy's award-winning U.N.-based senior diplomatic reporter.
-Lynch previously wrote Foreign Policy's Turtle Bay blog, for which he was awarded the 2011 National Magazine Award for best reporting in digital media., Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
+- By Colum LynchColum Lynch is Foreign Policy’s award-winning U.N.-based senior diplomatic reporter., Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
 Her beat spans everything from the economic underpinnings of conflict to sanctions, corruption and terror finance.
 Before coming to Foreign Policy magazine, Jamila reported for the Wall Street Journal’s Washington bureau, covering financial regulation and economics.
 She has also worked as a foreign correspondent in China, Indonesia and Turkey as a freelancer for NPR, Marketplace, The Guardian and others.
 She moved back to the U.S. to cover the post-crisis economy for PBS in 2009.

 The White House and Congress have credited international sanctions with forcing Iran to negotiate a nuclear deal.
 But the American and European coalition that imposed those measures is now in danger of coming apart, because of widely different notions about what makes sanctions fair.
 Some of America’s closest allies now want to give blacklisted individuals the right to challenge their designation as international malefactors.
 It’s a step the United States is fighting at every turn.